rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-18-09f0a50c01162c20-extension-of-timeline-for-implementation-of-sebi-circular-margin-obligations-to-.md

 source: bse
 stocks: []
 tags:
+- depository
+- encumbrance
+- extension
 - margin-obligations
-- pledge
-- re-pledge
-- depository
-- timeline-extension
-- sebi-circular
-- cdsl
-- nsdl
+- sebi
 - system-development
 title: Extension of timeline for implementation of SEBI Circular 'Margin obligations to be given by way of pledge/Re-pledge in the Depository System' dated June 03,